Please be aware you are now leaving an official Rolls-Royce Motor Cars web page, click below to proceed to an external webpage.

 SECTION 1.
 Short Title. – This Act shall be known as the “Data Privacy Act of 2012”.

-SEC.
-2. Declaration of Policy. – It is the policy of the State to protect the fundamental human right of privacy, of communication while ensuring free flow of information to promote innovation and growth.
+SECTION 2.
+Declaration of Policy. – It is the policy of the State to protect the fundamental human right of privacy, of communication while ensuring free flow of information to promote innovation and growth.
 The State recognizes the vital role of information and communications technology in nation-building and its inherent obligation to ensure that personal information in information and communications systems in the government and in the private sector are secured and protected.

-SEC.
-3. Definition of Terms. – Whenever used in this Act, the following terms shall have the respective meanings hereafter set forth:
+SECTION 3.
+Definition of Terms. – Whenever used in this Act, the following terms shall have the respective meanings hereafter set forth:

 (a) Commission shall refer to the National Privacy Commission created by virtue of this Act.